 The value of the warrant liability was determined based on the Monte-Carlo Simulation model at the date the warrants were issued.
 The warrant liability is then revalued at each subsequent quarter.
 The warrant liability was initially recorded on March 11, 2010 for \$3,651,241 which is the value of the warrants issued on that date based on the Monte-Carlo Simulation model.
 The warrant liability was then revalued at each quarter ended March 31, June 30, September 30 and December 31, 2010, 2011 and 2012.
 On April 27, 2010 an additional warrant liability was recorded for \$1,039,500 which is the value of warrants issued on that date based on the Monte-Carlo Simulation model.
 In November 2010, 901,664 of the warrants included in the warrant liability were exercised.
 The Company determined the fair value of the warrants exercised on the date of exercise and adjusted the related warranty liability to this amount.
 The adjusted fair value of the warrants exercised of \$197,700 was reclassified into additional paid-in capital.
-For the year ended December 31, 2010 there was a gain recognized from the revaluation the warrant liability of \$2,139,645.
+For the year ended December 31, 2010 there was a gain recognized from the revaluation the warranty liability of \$2,139,645.
 For the year ended December 31, 2011 there was a gain recognized from the revaluation of the warrant liability of \$546,999.
 For the year ended December 31, 2012 there was a gain recognized from the revaluation of the warrant liability of \$1,272,580.
+During the three months ended December 31, 2013, 1,146,662 of the warrants included in the warrant liability were exercised.
+The Company determined the fair value of the warrants exercised on the date of exercise and adjusted the related warrant liability accordingly.
+The adjusted fair value of the warrants exercised of \$765,997 was reclassified into additional paid-in capital.
+For the year ended December 31, 2013 there was a loss recognized from the revaluation of the warrant liability of \$6,911,583.